 The pill is available by prescription only and is covered by most insurance plans.
 In addition, some reduced or low-cost women’s clinics offer this method of birth control at no cost.

-Keep in mind, there is an increased risk for blood clots, heart attacks, stroke, and increased blood pressure for some women and for those over the age of 35 or who use tobacco appear to be at greater risk for severe side effects.
+Keep in mind that there is an increased risk for blood clots, heart attacks, stroke, and increased blood pressure for some women and for those over the age of 35 or who use tobacco appear to be at greater risk for severe side effects.

 The Minipill, a progesterone-only version of the pill, is safe to use while breastfeeding, however, is not as effective as the regular “pill” which contains both progesterone and estrogen.